frankhjung/article-git-pipelines/README.md

 ![Downloads](images/bitbucket-downloads.png)

-Pipeline build performance is very good, where this entire step took only around 11 seconds to complete.
+Pipeline build performance is good, where this entire step took only around 11 seconds to complete.

 ## Features and Limitations